sergei-mironov/cake3/README.md

 ### Limitations

   * Resulting Makefile is actually a GNUMakefile.
-GNU extensions (shell function and others) are needed to make variable-guard tricks to work.
+GNU extensions (shell function and others) are needed to make various tricks to work.
   * Coreutils package is required because resulting Makefile calls md5sum and cut programs.
   * All Cakefiles across the project tree should have unique names in order to